Careers at SkyTruth

 Why should you work for SkyTruth?
 You can help protect the environment by applying science and technology to track real world issues with far reaching implications!
 Get professional experience working at a dynamic, internationally recognized nonprofit research organization based in Shepherdstown, West Virginia.

-SkyTruth’s summer internship provides advanced undergraduates or graduate students exposure to a broad spectrum of geospatial tools and technologies (e.g., satellite imagery, geographic information systems), cultivates and sharpens technical and analytical capacity (e.g., scientific programming, statistical analysis, web development), and promotes project management skills by giving students ownership over the role.
+SkyTruth’s internship provides advanced undergraduates or graduate students exposure to a broad spectrum of geospatial tools and technologies (e.g., satellite imagery, geographic information systems), cultivates and sharpens technical and analytical capacity (e.g., scientific programming, statistical analysis, web development), and promotes project management skills by giving students ownership over the role.

 - Download, analyze, and annotate satellite imagery as part of our global environmental monitoring work.
 Examples include, but are not limited to:

 - Sentinel-1 radar imagery of oil pollution from vessels and offshore oil production in the Gulf of Mexico, the United Arab Emirates (UAE) coastal areas, the Caspian Sea, the Strait of Malacca, and the Gulf of Guinea;

 - Landsat, Sentinel-2, and Planetscope multispectral imagery related to resource extraction activities like mountaintop removal, hydraulic fracturing, commercial logging, or hardrock mining.

 - Assist SkyTruth technical staff with:

 - cleaning and investigating large, messy data sets of numerical and textual data;